frazzlesgrant1994/hyprlandinstall/README.md

 # Hyprland Installer

- > :warning: **WARNING:** This is still being created so use with caution and expect some issues.
+ > :warning: **WARNING:** This script is still being created so use with caution and expect some issues.

 # Table of contents